rishinpoolat/pdf-transaction-extraction/README.md

 # Check if PostgreSQL is running
 docker ps | grep pdf_transactions_db

-# If not running, start containers
+# If not running, start containers (from project root)
-cd backend
 docker-compose up -d

 # Check logs